jabrahamtech/crypto-twitter-script/README.md

 $ venv\Scripts\activate
 $ python bot.py
 ```
-If environment does not start install virtual environment and then pip install requests.
+If environment does not start pip install virtual environment and then pip install requests.

 This script is a POC and I take no responsibility for any finacial decisions made using this script.